 The easiest way of removing plaque is by brushing the teeth at least twice every day.
-However, brushing alone is not enough and you need to floss your teeth as well.
-You must use a soft-bristled toothbrush for brushing and replace it in every 3-4 months.
+However, brushing alone is not enough, and you need to floss your teeth as well.
+You must use a soft-bristled toothbrush for brushing and replace it every 3-4 months.
 An electric toothbrush can also be a good choice for cleaning your teeth as it can be more effective in removing the plaque as compared to a regular brush.

 It is said that flossing before brushing is the right thing to do so that the bits of foods and plaque can be washed away.
 According to the Rochelle dentist near you, the right way of flossing is as follows:

-When the gum disease is in its initial stage, it is known as gingivitis which can be stopped as well as reversed with brushing, flossing, using an antiseptic mouthwash, and dental cleaning at the dental clinic.
+When the gum disease is in its initial stage, it is known as gingivitis, which can be stopped as well as reversed with brushing, flossing, using an antiseptic mouthwash, and dental cleaning at the dental clinic.

 In severe cases, it can reach a condition where pockets form between the gums and teeth and get infected by bacteria.
 This advanced stage of gum disease is known as periodontitis.
 It can affect not just your oral health but can also lead to other health issues such as kidney and heart diseases, dementia, and pre-term birth in pregnant women.

 Dental cleaning plays a crucial role in getting rid of plaque and tartar.
-You must see the dentist in every six months for a dental cleaning.
+You must see the dentist every six months for a dental cleaning.
 The dentists or hygienists will clean your teeth thoroughly and help in achieving clean and sparkling teeth.

 They have special toothbrushes and toothpaste that help in getting rid of the plaque and stubborn tartar.
-You can get rid of the plaque which is not possible to remove at home because your brush can’t reach in between the teeth and back of the mouth.
+You can get rid of the plaque, which is not possible to remove at home because your brush can’t reach in between the teeth and back of the mouth.
 Once the cleaning is done, they will also polish your teeth.